Michael Lewis: Personal life

 Lewis has been married three times.
-He married his first wife, Diane de Cordova Lewis, in 1985.
-His second marriage was to former CNBC correspondent Kate Bohner.
+He married his first wife, Diane deCordova Lewis, in 1985.
+His second marriage was to former CNBC correspondent Kate Bohner; they got engaged three weeks after their first date.
 In October 1997, he married former MTV reporter Tabitha Soren.
-He and Soren have three children, and reside in Berkeley, California.
-On May 25, 2021, his daughter Dixie died at age 19, in a head-on collision with a semi-truck near Truckee, California.
+Lewis and Soren had three children.

+In 2021, their second child, Dixie, was a passenger in a head-on collision with a semi truck near Truckee, California; the driver, her boyfriend, had inexplicably crossed the median.
+Both Dixie and her boyfriend were pronounced dead at the scene.